 Helm Charts will be available for every release build in the Gigamon software portal.
-To get started, download the respective UCT-C release build from the repository and untar the .tgz file.
-After untarring, extract the Helm Charts (uct-cntlr-<version>.tgz and uct-tap-<version>.tgz) and further update the fields mentioned in Deploy using Helm Chart before deployment.
+To get started, download the respective UCT-C release build from the repository and untar the gigamon-gigavue-uctc-helm-6.11.tgz file.
+After untarring the file, navigate to the Helm folder and further update the fields mentioned in Deploy using Helm Chart before deployment.